Surviving Bora Bora: Sea Turtles & Cyclones – A Tahitian Adventure

 When I get to the airport, I discover my flight is delayed due to the continuing lousy weather.
 I start to wonder if this rain is ever going to stop (little did I know).

 Flying to Bora Bora

-We finally got in the air and as we approached Bora Bora 40 minutes later, I realized I was going to miss out on one of the most exciting parts of coming to Bora Bora…flying over the stunning lagoons on approach to landing on the motu.
+We finally get in the air and as we approach Bora Bora 40 minutes later, I realize I’m going to miss out on one of the most exciting parts of coming to Bora Bora…flying over the stunning lagoons on approach to landing on the motu.

 Hotel #1 – Novotel Bora Bora

 The driver is an “independent contractor” working for the Novotel so I’m able to cut a deal with him for 500xfp or only about $6.
 Not too shabby!
 Cheapest Tahiti transportation ever.
 (The Novotel’s boat transfer fee was $60 if I had booked it.)